Skip to main content

 3. Student Council Representative

-5. Student Representative elected or appointed (appointed by a panel, commission, or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator.
+5. Student Representative elected or appointed (by a panel, commission, or board) to a local, district, regional, state or national-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a high-level, year-round leadership position representing a constituency and/or providing service to others.

-• Attendance or officer position at Boys or Girls Nation or State Conference
+• Attendance or officer position at Boys/Girls Nation or State, or Junior State conferences.

-• Member of the National Honor Society (serving as an elected officer for the organization for the entire school year is acceptable)
+• Member of a National Honor Society (serving as an elected officer for the organization for the entire school year is acceptable)

-• Member or leader of the Boy Scouts, Girl Scouts or Junior Reserve Officer's Training Corps.
+• Member or leader of the Boy Scouts, Girl Scouts or a sports team (Commander or Squadron Leader of a JROTC WILL qualify).

-• A founder or chairperson of a self-created group
+• An internship or job, or a founder or chairperson of a self-created group.

-• A participant, captain or officer in Mock Trial, Debate Team, Model United Nations or other academic club, conference, or competition where the primary engagement is for individual educational enrichment.
+• A participant, captain or officer in Mock Trial, Debate Team, Model United Nations or other academic club, mock legislature, conference, or competition where the primary engagement is for individual educational benefit.

 How does the principal select the school’s nominees?

 Principals can take sole responsibility for the selection of the student nominees.
-Some principals delegate that authority to a vice-principal, a head counselor, or other appropriate person.
+Some principals delegate that authority to a vice-principal, a head counselor, or another appropriate person.
 Others conduct a selection process including a small committee—e.g., a school site council or school board member, a counselor, and a teacher who may interview potential candidates.
+Students may also reach out to their principal or counselor to discuss their interest and nomination.
+Ultimately, the principal’s signature on the Part A application serves as the official nomination with the CDE.

 Questions: USSYP | ussyp@cde.ca.gov